-The Lyon Brook State Forest (Chenango Reforestation Area #29) is located within both the Towns of Oxford and Guilford in Chenango County.
+The Lyon Brook State Forest is located within the Towns of Oxford and Guilford in Chenango County.
 The forest is named after the nearby Lyon Brook, which is a tributary of the Chenango River.
-Although Lyon Brook itself is not located on the forest property, two of its tributaries flow through the forest.
+Lyon Brook State Forest covers a total of 528 acres.

 Access to the forest is primarily gained by traveling from County Route 32, to Lyon Brook Road, to Shumway Road, to the Public Forest Access Road.
 At the intersection of Route 32 and Lyon Brook Road is an historic marker describing a railroad bridge that previously crossed over Lyon Brook.
 Some remnants of the bridge supports are still visible as you pass through the "notch" on Lyon Brook Road.

 The highest elevation on the forest is approximately 1600 feet and is located in the far West section of the forest.
 The lowest elevation is about 1200 feet and is found in the Northeast corner of the forest, at the point where the tributary of Lyon brook flows past the North boundary of the forest.
 The forest has a mixture of well-drained and poorly-drained ground.
 If you are walking through this forest, you should be prepared to encounter areas of wet ground.
 One of the unique geological features of this forest is the outcropping of large rocks near the higher elevations along the Northern boundary.